klogging/klogging.io/docs/configuration/configuration.md

 You can also override some configuration by setting [Environment variables](../internals/environment-variables.md).

+## Configuration structure

+Klogging configuration has this structure:

+1. Declare one or more [sink](dsl.md#sink)s where log events are sent.
+2. Declare [logging](dsl.md#logging), to specify how log events are dispatched to sinks.

 ## How Klogging loads configuration

 Klogging first searches for file-based configuration, when it is first needed.
 The patterns are: